BBM Enterprise SDK is now BlackBerry Spark Communications Platform. Learn more, and download it for free at BlackBerry.com/Spark.

 We proposed that the project leverage BBM Enterprise – the same secure communications infrastructure utilized by the Canadian Federal Government.
 In addition to allowing individuals to communicate securely via mobile device from any location, BBM Enterprise’s secure network ensures that sensitive information is kept exclusively in the hands of those who are supposed to see it.
 Trusted by governments and regulated agencies worldwide, BBM Enterprise is compliant with multiple regulations, including HIPAA.

-Equipped with the BBM Enterprise SDK, Forrest Green began developing custom mobile apps that enable indigenous Canadians to securely manage their own data in conjunction with other governments.
+Equipped with the BlackBerry Spark Communications Platform, Forrest Green began developing custom mobile apps that enable indigenous Canadians to securely manage their own data in conjunction with other governments.
 When Indigenous communities have greater control over their own data, their citizens will have more confidence in Indigenous-led solutions.
 BlackBerry ensures the data that currently resides with organizations such as Health Canada, First Nations Inuit Health Branch (FHINB) and Provincial Social Services and Health Ministries can be securely transported.

 Even if communities reduce the crime rates for Indigenous women and girls, a reactive crisis management system needs to be implemented that supports greater communication with parents and loved ones in remote communities.